Monday, 18 March 2013

 The south side of the cross contains a winged creature, while the east face and the sides of the cross have some interesting geometrical designs.

-The centre of the cross has seven raised spirals believed to represent the dance of heavenly bodies around the sun, cent before Copernicus developed his theory of the earth revolving around the sun.
+The centre of the cross has seven raised spirals believed to represent the dance of heavenly bodies around the sun, centuries before Copernicus developed his theory of the earth revolving around the sun.

 A portion of the South Cross can be seen inside the ruins of the abbey church.
 This sandstone cross head is mounted on a base – not the original – and measures are 90 cm high x 1.05 m arms span x 20 cm thick.
 There is roll moulding at the edges, a flat cross panel at the centre of the cross head, and four flat bosses at the ends of the arms.